 There are companies that charge employers big money to access personal information on potential hires.
-But the truth is, there is already plenty of data publicly available on us all – and it’s free, meaning we can pretty much perform background checks on ourselves.
+But the truth is, there is already plenty of data publicly available on us all – meaning we can pretty much perform background checks on ourselves.
 Think of it as a sneak peak of what a potential employer might see when you go to apply for a job.

-How to run a background check on yourself — for free
+How to run a background check on yourself

 While we’re in an era when so many online databases are basically at our fingertips, some of the info that’s available could be totally inaccurate.

 When it comes to background checks, accurate information on a person’s identity is especially crucial: Incorrectly run checks that confuse people with the same or similar names could be costing job applicants that all-important job offer.

 Aside from social networking sites such as Facebook, here are some free databases that have troves of information on people.
 Now, it’s important to note that many of these sites charge money to get full reports, but they’ll give you some clues about what information is available about you before you spend a dime: